 The truth is, it is just an unnecessary expense, especially if you don’t really need it.
 Be wise.
 Don’t buy something just because you can afford it right now.

-5. Fewer Choices, Lesser Headaches
+5. Go for Fewer Choices, Lesser Headaches

-6. Minimalist isn’t Boring
+6. Know That Minimalist isn’t Boring

 If you’re open to having a minimalist wardrobe but are afraid to downsize, incorporating a few interesting accessories could do the trick.
 A simple necklace, brooch, or scarf could give your fresh white top a new look.
 Let your sense of creativity multiply your looks and your closet space will thank you for it!